 Each country using beacons should make appropriate arrangements to ensure 24-hour access to their national register(s) by SAR services and inform Cospas-Sarsat of their point of contact.
-Cospas-Sarsat Participants should also make appropriate arrangements with the associated MCC listed in Annex I / D of this DDP, to ensure fast and easy access to its national register via the associated MCC.
+Cospas-Sarsat Participants should also make appropriate arrangements with the associated MCC listed on the Cospas-Sarsat website, to ensure fast and easy access to its national register via the associated MCC.